ptsteadman/notebook/stories/feyerabend.md

 They stopped in front an academic-looking building, set back in a stand of oak trees.
 The driver showed Feyerabend around her new apartment, struggling to explain obvious things about the fixtures.

-Once Feyerabend was alone, she brought her bag into the largest bedroom.
+Feyerabend felt stunned by the quiet when he left.

 <hr>